 So what can you do if you feel you’re at risk?

-Get past your embarrassment and have a doctor perform an anal Pap smear.
+Get passed your embarrassment and have a doctor perform an anal Pap smear!

 The sample is then sent to a laboratory to check for the virus subtypes that cause anal warts, as well as checking for any changes in the cells that make up the lining of the anus.
 If abnormal cells are present, a high resolution anoscopy (HRA) is warranted.
 HRA is a procedure that allows doctors to closely inspect the affected tissue in the anal canal.
 Any abnormal appearing tissues are biopsied and sent to the pathology lab to look for signs or pre-malignant cells or cancer cells which will require further treatment.